tduyng/tduyng.github.io/content/about/_index.md

 # Hey, I'm Duy!

-I'm a Backend Engineer in France.
-You'll find me online as "tduyng", where I code, learn, and never stop exploring.

-I love building fast, reliable systems.
-My approach is simple: stay in the terminal, keep my hands on the keyboard, and focus on what matters.

-## Workflow & Philosophy

-I'm a terminal-first developer.
-My setup revolves around **Neovim**, **Nix**, and keyboard-centric tools that keep me productive.
-I believe in learning by building, documenting what I discover, and sharing it with others.

-**Always learning, never stop exploring** — that's how I approach both code and life.
+I'm a Backend Engineer in France, originally from Vietnam.
+I came here in 2015 to study engineering.
+After a few years working in construction (BIM Engineer at VINCI), I switched to software development and never looked back.

 ## Work

-At [ekino](https://www.ekino.fr), I build and maintain backend projects using Node.js, TypeScript, Docker, Kubernetes and AWS.
-Since 2021, I've been working on making applications that can handle heavy workloads reliably.
+At ekino, I build and maintain backend projects using Node.js, TypeScript, Docker, Kubernetes, and AWS.
+Since 2021, I've been working on applications that handle heavy workloads reliably.

-Before backend development, I worked as a BIM Engineer (Building Information Modeling) at [VINCI Group](https://www.vinci.com/vinci.nsf/fr/index.htm), France's leading construction company.
-I built software, plugins and scripting tools with C#, [Dynamo](https://dynamobim.org/), and Excel/VBA that helped teams work faster and better.
+Before backend development, I built software, plugins, and scripting tools at VINCI with C#, Dynamo, and Excel VBA that helped teams work faster.

+## What drives me

+I like to understand how things work.
+Every day I try to learn something new: new articles, new features, a new tool, a language, a concept, a better way to solve problems, or just something interesting I stumbled upon.
+I'm that person who reads the code just to see how it works, who asks "why?" until they get it.

+I read a lot.
+I follow tech news from daily.dev and RSS feeds.
+I also work on open source projects when I can.
+It helps me learn and grow in ways that work projects don't.

+I love low-level languages.
+Rust and Zig give you control and speed.
+Rust tools are amazing.
+Go is simple and nice to work with.
+I haven't mastered any of them yet.
+It's not easy and takes time.
+But I keep learning because they teach me things I never would have learned from Python, C#, or JavaScript, like pointers, memory, how computers really work.
+They also make you think differently.
+And they're fast for building tools.
+That's why I keep pushing myself to work more with them, even if it's a challenge.

+C is on my list too.
+I dream of working with C one day, better understanding systems programming, memory management, and how things work at a deeper level.
+It takes time, but that's the goal.

+## My workflow

+Terminal is where I work.
+I prefer CLI tools and keyboard shortcuts over heavy GUI apps.
+Neovim and Nix help me stay productive without leaving the terminal.

+I love fast, modern tools.
+Rust has some of the best CLI tools I've seen.

+I automate when I can.
+If something will help me next time, I try to build a script for it, even if it takes more time now.
+It's not about being fancy, it's about getting things done. makefile, justfile, sometimes custom scripts with bash or fish.
+When it works, it's so cool.

 ## Tech stack

 Here's what I work with:

-- **Languages**: JavaScript/TypeScript, Go, Rust, C#, Python, Ruby, VBA
+- Languages: JavaScript, TypeScript, Go, Rust, Lua, Python, C#
-- **Frameworks**: Node.js/Deno/Bun/Nest.js, React/HTML/CSS
+- Frameworks: Node.js, Deno, Bun, Nest.js, React
-- **DevOps**: AWS, CI/CD, Docker, Kubernetes, ArgoCD
+- DevOps: AWS, CI/CD, Docker, Kubernetes, ArgoCD
-- **Databases**: SQL/NoSQL (Postgresql, MySql, MongoDB, Redis, Elastic search)
+- Databases: SQlite, PostgreSQL, MongoDB, Redis, Elasticsearch
-- **Version control**: Git/GitLab/GitHub
-- **Scripting & automation**: Bash scripts, makefile, justfile, JS scripting
+- Tools: Git, makefile, justfile

-## Writing
+## What I write

 Writing helps me think and learn.
 I document what I discover, the problems I solve, and the tools I explore.
-It's not about being prescriptive, it's about sharing the journey.
+It's not about having all the answers, it's about sharing the journey.

 I keep two types of content here:

-- [Blog posts](/blog) for deeper technical stories and tutorials
+- [Blog posts](/blog): deeper dives and tutorials
-- [Quick notes](/notes) for things I want to remember and share
+- [Quick notes](/notes): things I want to remember and share

-You'll also find some of my writing on [tduyng.medium.com](https://tduyng.medium.com).
+You can also find some of my writing on medium.com.

-I'm always open to feedback, corrections, or discussions.
-Reach me at [hi@tduyng.com](mailto:hi@tduyng.com).

 ## This site

 This site is built with [gozzi](https://github.com/tduyng/gozzi), a static site generator I created in Go.

-**Why build my own?** I wanted something simple that I could fully understand and customize.
-Static site generators like Hugo and Zola are excellent, but building `gozzi` helped me learn how they work under the hood.

-**Why I love it:**

-- Write in Markdown (my favorite format for technical content)
-- No dealing with HTML/CSS for every page
-- Fast builds and easy to scale
-- Complete control over the build process
+I wanted something I fully understand and can customize.
+I write in markdown, no dealing with HTML for every page, fast builds, complete control over the build process.

-- Actually fun to write with
+Plus, it's fun to use.

-The site is intentionally minimal.
-Just content and a focus on what matters, sharing ideas and learning together.
+## Let's connect

+Reach me at [tduyng.dev@gmail.com](mailto:tduyng.dev@gmail.com) or find me on [GitHub](https://github.com/tduyng).